How to Make An Ideal Landing Page For Your SEM Campaign

 3. Trust Signals & Badges Go Well with Testimonials

-An ideal landing page design uses trust signal in abundance to boost the authority of their brand.
+An ideal landing page design uses a trust signal in abundance to boost the authority of the brand.
 One of the most common types of trust signals used by various brands is client testimonials and customer ratings.
 Positive reviews and ratings from previous customers tend to influence the buying decision of the users and cause them to go for the deal.

 Trust Badges emphasize the authority of a brand.
 These badges are used by esteemed brands and business review platforms who are recognized for their services.
 A Trust Badge will position your business as credible and well-established, and partnership badges further highlight your trustworthiness and skills.